Toggle menu

 Read more about how to make an effective complaint.

-Step 3 - Escalate to the Housing Ombudsman
+Step 3: Involving the Housing Ombudsman

-Make a complaint to the Housing Ombudsman
+Make a complaint to the Housing Ombudsman.

 Citizens AdviceShelter and other advice organisations offer free and impartial advice on housing issues, including your right to raise your issue through the courts.